AlvaroPersichini/AlvaroPersichini/README.md

 ## As a Mechanical Engineer
-If you are interested in taking a look at my Mechanical engineer background
+If you are interested in taking a look at my Mechanical Engineer Portfolio
 go and visit: https://alvaropersichini.github.io/